-Three Rivers Public Health Department (3RPHD) offers home radon test kits for $1 to residents of Dodge, Saunders, and Washington Counties which can be picked up at our main off located at 2400 N Lincoln Ave, Fremont, NE.
+Three Rivers Public Health Department (3RPHD) offers free home radon test kits to residents of Dodge, Saunders, and Washington Counties which can be picked up at our main off located at 2400 N Lincoln Ave, Fremont, NE.

 Additional distribution sites throughout the three counties have been established for your convenience.
 Locations include: